What Is the Difference Between a Provincial Offence and a Criminal Offence?

 In the past a vehicle permit sticker was required upon the vehicle licence plate as well as the vehicle registration card.
 Today, a sticker is required only...Learn More

-Can a Person Plead Guilty Even If the Person Is Innocent?
-A Court Should Refuse to Accept a Guilty Plea If the Court Is Aware That the Person Pleading...Learn More
+Is a Person Allowed to Plead Guilty Even If the Person Denies Being Guilty?
+A Court Should Refuse to Accept a Guilty Plea If the Court Is Aware That the...Learn More

 Failing to stop for a school bus when signals are flashing to indicate the loading and unloading of children is a charge that brings significant penalties...Learn More